mcu-art/ergomcutool/README.md

 that make the workflow more complicated than needed.

 Benefits of `ergomcutool`:
-+ less boilerplate to do manually
++ less boilerplate
-+ separation of machine-dependent settings and committable project settings
++ separation of machine-dependent settings and project settings
 + separation of concerns: you manage your files, STM32CubeMX manages its
 + automatic handling of VSCode intellisense

 ## Prerequisites
 + Linux OS (future versions may support Windows and MacOS).
-  This guide was tested on Ubuntu 22.04.1.
+  `ergomcutool` v1.1.0 was tested on Ubuntu 22.04.1.

 + STM32CubeMX
   https://www.st.com/en/development-tools/stm32cubemx.html
+  `ergomcutool` v1.1.0 was tested with STM32CubeMX version 6.11.0

 + GNU ARM compiler:
 ```bash